SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

-- The first number denotes the release.
+- The first number denotes the __release__.
 Release deliveries contain the complete scope of functionality.
 It is possible to change the software component version bundle in a new release.
-- The second number denotes the Support Package Stack level.
-A Support Package stack consists of Support Package deliveries of the contained software component versions.
+- The second number denotes the __support package stack level__.
+A support package stack consists of support package deliveries of the contained software component versions.
 It is not possible to change the software component version bundle in such a delivery.
-- The third number denotes the Patch level.
-A Patch delivery contains Patch deliveries of the contained software component versions.
+- The third number denotes the __patch level__.
+A Patch delivery contains patch deliveries of the contained software component versions.

 ### Software Component Version